First, let’s check the density plots, to see how the data are grouped.

 Thus, we decided to use a more classical approach and compare K-means and PAM clustering.
 First, we will test the number of clusters that allow us to better classify the genes.

-The Kmeans clustering is slightly better as its clusters area are closer to the silhouette mean, thus we will keep this clusters and name them as “Highly permissive” and “Intermediate” genes.
+The Kmeans clustering is slightly better as its clusters area are closer to the silhouette mean, thus we will keep this clusters and name them as “Highly Permissive” and “Intermediate” genes.
 As shown in the following plot, both groups are well separated.

 Show the code

-#full table#subset the ~5% genes with less insertionsdatos.j =cbind(scores, cluster= kmclust2$cluster)ggplot(data=cbind(datos.j$cluster,stack(datos.j[,2:5]))) +xlab("Z-Score (log2)") +ylab("Gene count") +geom_density(aes(x=as.numeric(values),group=as.factor(`datos.j$cluster`), color=`datos.j$cluster`, fill=`datos.j$cluster`), alpha=0.7)+theme_classic() +facet_grid(~ind) +labs(fill="Cluster",color="Cluster")
+#full table#subset the ~10% genes with less insertionsdatos.j =cbind(scores, cluster= kmclust2$cluster)ggplot(data=cbind(datos.j$cluster,stack(datos.j[,2:5]))) +xlab("Z-Score (log2)") +ylab("Gene density") +geom_density(aes(x=as.numeric(values),group=as.factor(`datos.j$cluster`), color=`datos.j$cluster`, fill=`datos.j$cluster`), alpha=0.7)+theme_classic() +facet_grid(~ind) +labs(fill="Cluster",color="Cluster")

 Warning: There was 1 warning in `mutate()`.